 Working with processes¶

-In openEO, a process is an operation that performs a specific task on a set of parameters and returns a result.
-For example: one wishes to apply a statistical operation such as mean or median on selected EO data.
-A process is similar to a function or method in common programming languages and likewise, multiple processes can be combined or chained together into new, more complex operations.
+A process is similar to a function in common programming languages, and likewise, multiple processes can be combined or chained together into new, more complex operations.

-mathematical (sum
+such as common mathematical (sum

 , divide